Nicki Minaj Defends New Boyfriend Amid Details Of His Controversial Past

-Nicki Minaj has sparked controversy after going Instagram official with new rumored boyfriend Kenneth Petty.
+Nicki Minaj has sparked controversy after going Instagram official with new rumoured boyfriend Kenneth Petty.

 On Monday, Minaj posted Instagram photos of her cozying up to Petty.
 One post includes a picture of the couple in bed, along with the caption “Oh they wanna talk?
 Let’s give’m smthn to talk about.”